 The severity of your HS, in any particular area, is how you are staged clinically.
 You can have different stages in different areas of your body and you can also be between stages at any time.
 How much of your body is covered with HS does not factor into the staging system.
-As of 2019 the Hurley staging system is used globally and includes 3 stages.
+Currently the Hurley staging system is used globally and includes 3 stages.
 Photos of each stage are at the end of this article.

 Some physicians use the PGA system, which happens more often outside of the United States, however, the Hurley staging is the most commonly used scale globally.
 The other scoring systems are for internal purposes including treatment evaluation, surgery assessments, insurance purposes, clinical trials, and disability purposes, etc.

 The other scoring systems include: Modified Sartorius Score (MSS), Hidradenitis Suppurativa Severity Index (HSSI),Hidradenitis Suppurativa Clinical Response (HiSCR), Dermatology Life Quality Index (DLQI) and Hidradenitis Suppurativa Area and Severity Index (HASI).

 The Hurley System: